-- the total gross and net greenhouse gas emissions of the product or service for the base year and current reporting period (taking into account any renewable energy and certified carbon neutral activities) and an explanation of any significant changes that are not attributed to emissions reduction actions - an emissions summary table showing high level emissions sources and total emissions for each source type. - disclosure and justification of any excluded emissions sources within the emissions boundary and any plans to improve the consistency and completeness of the carbon account in the future - disclosure and justification of any non-attributable emissions from activities that stakeholders would expect to be included - a summary of the emissions reduction strategy and of the activities undertaken in accordance with the strategy as per section 2.4. - records to prove that sufficient eligible offset units have been cancelled to offset the product or service's emissions (including the name of the registry in which the units were cancelled, vintage year, the project type and serial numbers of the relevant units) as per section 2.5.
+- the total gross and net greenhouse gas emissions of the organisation for the base year and current reporting period (taking into account any renewable energy and certified carbon neutral activities) and an explanation of any significant changes that are not attributed to emissions reduction actions - an emissions summary table showing high level emissions sources and total emissions for each source type - disclosure of any non-quantified emissions within the emissions boundary and any plans to improve the consistency and completeness of the carbon account in the future - disclosure of any excluded emission sources from the emissions boundary that stakeholders would expect to be included and the justification for the exclusion - a summary of the emissions reduction strategy and of the activities undertaken in accordance with the strategy as per section 2.4. - records to prove that sufficient eligible offset units have been cancelled to offset the organisation's emissions (including the name of the registry in which the units were cancelled, vintage year, the project type and serial numbers of the relevant units) as per section 2.5.